deckameron/TiWaterfall/README.md

 ### Note for Android

-The widget uses anydensity = true and system units as dp (now default in the latest Titanium SDK) in the tiapp.xml.
+The lib uses anydensity = true and system units as dp (now default in the latest Titanium SDK) in the tiapp.xml.

  You can use something like this in your tiapp.xml:
 ```xml